Variations Scotland is happy to announce its first String Quartet Challenge, open to amateur musicians aged between 18 and 40 based in Scotland.

 The Finalists’ public concert will take place on the afternoon of 27th February 2027 at St John’s Kirk in Perth in association with the Perth Chamber Music Society, after which there will be a feedback session with all finalist groups in the early evening.
 This session will be in the form of a master class and open to members of the public.

 The overall winning string quartet will be invited to Variations in July 2027.
 They will work on a string quartet of their choice for a week and will be invited to perform at the participant’s concert at the end of the course.
-Accommodation and tuition costs will be covered for the quartet members.
+Accommodation will be provided and tuition costs will be covered for the quartet members.

 Gordon Adam